KshitizSadh/Cloud-labs/cloud-practicals/Practical_08_OpenStack_First_Instance.md

 After completing this practical, you should be able to:

-- [ ] Create and manage OpenStack projects
+- [ ] Switch Horizon context between projects
-- [ ] Create users and assign roles using RBAC
+- [ ] Create projects and assign user roles
-- [ ] Upload OS images to the Glance image service
+- [ ] Upload OS images to Glance and verify `active` status
-- [ ] Define custom flavors for specific workloads
+- [ ] List and create flavors
-- [ ] Create security groups and key pairs
+- [ ] Create security groups with SSH, ICMP, and HTTP rules
+- [ ] Create a key pair and set correct file permissions
-- [ ] Launch instances using both Horizon and CLI
+- [ ] Launch an instance via both Horizon and CLI
-- [ ] Interpret instance status and console logs
+- [ ] Read instance status and interpret console logs
+- [ ] Access the instance via VNC console in the browser

 ---